FAQs

 What is occupational therapy?

-Occupational therapy (OT) is a holistic health profession that helps people of all ages engage more fully in the activities that matter to them.
-OT supports emotional well-being, builds routines, strengthens relationships, and helps navigate life’s transitions.
-By addressing the connection between mind, body, and environment, occupational therapy aims to create more balance, function, and ease in everyday life.
+Occupational therapy is a holistic health practice that helps people of all ages engage fully in the activities that matter to them.
+It supports emotional well-being, builds routines, strengthens relationships, and helps navigate life transitions.
+By connecting mind, body, and environment, occupational therapy creates more balance, function, and ease in everyday life.

 What does neurodivergence mean here?

-Neurodivergence simply means you experience and process the world differently, and that difference is respected and welcomed here.
-Whether you’re navigating ADHD, Autism, sensory sensitivity, anxiety, or something else entirely (with or without a formal diagnosis), there’s no pressure to change who you are.
+Neurodivergence means experiencing and processing the world differently, and those differences are respected and welcomed.
+Whether you navigate ADHD, Autism, sensory sensitivities, anxiety, or another difference, with or without a formal diagnosis, there is no pressure to change who you are.
+Support is about understanding your nervous system, embracing your strengths, and creating strategies to feel safe, connected, and supported.

 How do you support clients with Autism or neurodivergent needs?